 - By tweaking the equalizer settings, you can make your audio gear sound better.

-- In this article, we explore the best equalizer settings for music.
+- In this article, we explore the best equalizer settings and tools for refined music.

-These days even smartphones and wireless speakers come with digital equalizers with inbuilt presets.
+These days even smartphones and wireless speakers come with digital equalizers and inbuilt presets.

 If you don’t like the presets and want to refine your music experience, the digital equalizers offer a lot of customization options.